 These campaigns were developed in response to declining funding for the IRS as well as a decrease in IRS examination personnel.
-LB&I's move toward issue-based examinations and a campaign process also provides the division with better information when deciding which tax issues need to be allocated additional resources.
+The IRS’s move toward issue-based examinations and a campaign process also provides the division with better information when deciding which tax issues need to be allocated additional resources.

 Below are some of the new campaigns: